Claim: New Year’s is the day of the year on which the greatest number of people are killed in automobile accidents.

 But is New Year’s Day actually the most dangerous day for driving?
 While the general concept of “danger” is difficult to quantify, if we define it to mean “the day of the year that typically sees the greatest number of automobile accident-related deaths,” New Year’s Day is not the most dangerous day of the year.

-(Caveat: This chart is based on absolute figures, not relative ones.
-A significant factor behind why days in July and August correspond to higher numbers of traffic fatalities is because July and August are the months in which total number of miles driven by motorists reaches its peak for the year, while January and February represent the opposite extreme.)
+We note for the sake of thoroughness that this chart is based on absolute figures, not relative ones.
+A significant factor behind why summer months correspond to higher numbers of traffic fatalities is because those are the months in which the total number of miles driven by motorists reaches its peak for the year (while January and February represent the opposite extreme), so the fatal accident rate (i.e., fatalities per mile driven) may be higher at other times of the year.